manya-bansal/mosaic-artifact/README.md

   | 22 (Page 18)| Compute Capability Language | 1 minute |

-### Running Stardust (Optional) [XX human-minutes + XX compute-minutes]
+### Running Stardust (Optional) [XX human-minutes + 120 compute-minutes]
-We have already provided the numbers for running the SpMV (figure 15 on page 15) and SpMMAdd (figure 18 on page 17) kernels on the Capstan hardware using the Stardust compiler (orange y's) in FIXME: `spmv_plus2.csv`.
+We have already provided the numbers for running the SpMV (figure 15 on page 15) and SpMMAdd (figure 18 on page 17) kernels on the Capstan hardware using the Stardust compiler (orange y's) in
+FIXME: `spmv_plus2.csv`.
 However, we provide a script to regenerate this csv from the Capstan cycle-accurate simulator tungsten.
-To regenerate the CSV, run the following script:
+To regenerate the CSV, follow the following steps.

+Again in the directory ```mosaic/bench/benchmarks/bench-scripts/``` run:
 ```
+make stardust-csv
 ```

 Then rerun the following commands to make and draw figures 15 and 18: